Vulnerability Disclosure Policy

 - Security researchers provide the Department a reasonable amount of time (90 calendar days) to resolve the issue before disclosing it publicly.

-- Security researchers do not submit a high volume of low-quality reports.
+- Security researchers should not submit a high volume of low-quality reports.

 - Security researchers may not send encrypted emails at this time.